-This is a competitive awards application containing over 60 different awards.
+This is a competitive awards application containing over 80 different awards.
 This application is only offered once annually, between February 1 and March 31 and all full-time students are encouraged to apply.
-Applications are online and results are typically released by the first week of June (regardless of decision).
+Applications are online and the Registration and Student finance office typically releases the results by the first week of June (regardless of decision).
 Please visit www.kingsu.ca/financial-aid for more information.
-To be considered, applicants must meet individual award requirements.
-Applications, including any required letters of reference, must be submitted in full no later than March 31 deadline.
-New students to King's do not have to be fully admitted in order to apply, however they must have received at least initial admission by March 31 in order to hold awards, if awarded in the Fall Term.
+King's will only consider applicants who meet individual award requirements.
+Students must submit applications, including any required letters of reference, by the March 31 deadline.
+New students to King's do not need final admission to apply; however, the must receive at least initial admission by March 31 in order to hold awards provided in the Fall term.